-The impact of global supply chain disruptions, inflation, and the COVID-19 pandemic have had an impact on the Company's results since the second quarter of 2020, and the Company is unable to predict the ultimate impact that these factors may have on the business, future results of operations, financial position or cash flows.
-The Company has identified potential risks to the business to include certain accounting estimates around its supply chain, accounts receivable, inventory and related reserves, long-lived assets, and intangible assets.
-As of and for the year ended December 31, 2022, these risks were assessed and had no material impact on the realizability of accounts receivables, inventories, long-lived and intangible assets or the related estimates used in the Company's consolidated financial statements.
+We continue to monitor, analyze, and respond to evolving developments regarding supply chain disruptions and the economic downturn.
+The Company is unable to predict the ultimate impact that these factors will have on the business, future results of operations, financial position or cash flows.
+The potential risks to the Company including certain accounting estimates around its supply chain, accounts receivable, inventory and related provisions, and intangible assets, were assessed and had no material impact as of and for the year ended December 31, 2023.
+We recorded a \$4.0 million long-lived asset impairment related to our right-of-use assets during the second quarter of 2023 (see Note 2) and \$29.5 million goodwill impairment in the third quarter of 2023 (see Note 7).
 There may be changes to those estimates in future periods, and actual results could differ from those estimates.